opnfv/apex/docs/installation-instructions/baremetal.rst

 networks and the private tenant VLANs needs to be manually configured.

-The Jumphost can be installed using the bootable ISO or by other means including the (``opnfv-apex*.rpm``) RPMs and virtualization capabilities.
+The Jumphost can be installed using the bootable ISO or by other means including the (``opnfv-apex*.rpm``) RPMs, their dependencies and virtualization capabilities.
 The Jumphost should then be configured with an IP gateway on its admin or public interface and configured with a working DNS server.
 The Jumphost should also have routable access to the lights out network.

 ``opnfv-deploy`` is then executed in order to deploy the Undercloud VM.  ``opnfv-deploy`` uses three configuration files in order to know how to install and provision the OPNFV target system.